arenaxr/arena-docs/index.md

 ARENA simplifies a number of common development tasks for multi-user cross-platform mixed reality programming as follows.

 ### AR, VR, XR
-Seamless support for a spectrum of experiences, from completely immersing the user in a digital world (Virtual Reality) to enhancing the real world with interactive digital content (Augmented Reality).
+Seamless support for a spectrum of experiences, from completely immersing the user in a digital world (Virtual Reality; VR) to enhancing the real world with interactive digital content (Augmented Reality; AR).
 A spectrum currently identified as miXed Reality (XR).

 ### Multi-platform
 Host 3D applications that users can interact with from a number of platforms including tablets, phones, headsets and desktop browsers.